Cobra Mansa: Life in the United States

 Around 1994, on invitation from the Ausar Auset Society, Cobrinha moved to the United States and opened a school in Washington, D.C., which was solely dedicated to the teaching of Capoeira Angola.
 He later became an adjunct professor at George Washington University, and then eventually president of the newly formed FICA.

 Return to Bahia

 In 2004, he left the United States to make his home in Bahia, Salvador, Brazil to create the Kilombo Tenondé.
 This organization is currently split over two sites, one in Valença, Bahia.
-Quilombo Tenondé provides space for capoeira and permacultura (organic farming).
+Kilombo Tenondé provides space for capoeira and permaculture (organic farming).
 The other site is a cultural center at Coutos in the suburb of Salvador.

 Trip to Africa

 Engolo player Angelino Tchimbundo demonstrates sweeping kick on Mestre Cobra Mansa, Angola, 2011.

 In the 2010s, completed a journey to the west-central region of Africa to search for the African roots of capoeira.
 He spent time in Angola and Mozambique learning about the n'golo martial art and other local African cultural traditions that contributed to the development of capoeira.
 He also conducted a workshop in South Africa where he shared his knowledge and experiences.

 As a result of his trip to Angola, the documentary Jogo de Corpo: Capoeira e Ancestralidade (2013) was created.